Drug Paraphernalia Possession Lawyer Robbinsville, NJ

 Potential Defenses to Possession of Drug Paraphernalia Charges in West Windsor, NJ

 Possession of drug paraphernalia in Robbinsville, Hamilton, or anywhere else in New Jersey is a disorderly persons offense under N.J.S.A.
 2C:36-2 and can carry penalties of up to six months in jail and/or a $1,000 fine, in addition to scarring the convicted individual’s criminal record with a drug conviction.
 If convicted, the individual can also lose his or her driver’s license for up to two years.
 For first offenders, we will explore the value of obtaining pre-trial intervention (PTI) or conditional discharge.
 PTI may be available to certain first offenders if the court approves supervised rehabilitation as an alternative to conviction.
 Conditional discharge can also allow the client to escape jail time by serving a probationary period while remaining drug-free and arrest-free.

 If the client already has a criminal record, or if the court denies PTI and conditional discharge, I will carefully evaluate all of the prosecution’s evidence, including any witness statements or lab results, to obtain the best possible results for my client in their possession of drug paraphernalia case.
 Potential defenses to possession of drug paraphernalia in New Jersey may include:

-- General innocence, meaning that the item found was not actually used in connection with drugs.
+- General innocence, meaning that the item found was not actually used in connection with a controlled dangerous substance.

 - Constitutional violations, including the illegal search of the area in which the item was found.